Assigning times to minimise reachability in temporal graphs: The general problem

 We now define the set $\mathcal{E}$ of edge-classes.
 For each clause $C_j$ and literal $\ell$ appearing in $C_j$, we have four sets in $\mathcal{E}$: \begin{itemize} \item two copies of the set $\{\overrightarrow{c_j,v_{\ell,1}},\overrightarrow{v_{\ell,2}v_{\ell,3}},\overrightarrow{v_{\neg \ell,1}v_{\neg \ell,2}}\}$, denoted $E_{C_j,\ell}^{(1)}$ and $E_{C_j,\ell}^{(2)}$, and \item two copies of the set $\{\overrightarrow{c_j,v_{\ell,1}},\overrightarrow{v_{\ell,1}v_{\ell,2}},\overrightarrow{v_{\neg \ell,2}v_{\neg \ell,3}}\}$, denoted $E_{C_j,\neg \ell}^{(1)}$ and $E_{C_j,\neg \ell}^{(2)}$. \end{itemize}

 We complete the construction of our instance of \tempOrd\, by setting $k=9$.
 Part of the construction is illustrated in Figure \ref{fig:dag-construction}.
-It is straightforward to verify that $G$ is a DAG with degree at most 5.
+It is straightforward to verify that $G$ is a DAG whose underlying graph has maximum degree at most 5.